mcore1976/antispy-jammer/README.md

 # antispy-jammer
-Simple ultrasonic antispy voice recording jammer based on ATTINY13 / ATTINY85 with amplifier PAM8403 module driving piezo ultrasonic transducers.
+Simple ultrasonic antispy voice recording jammer based on ATTINY13 / ATTINY85 with audio amplifier PAM8403 / TPA3116D2 module driving piezo ultrasonic transducers.
 It prevents from unauthorized human speech recording by hidden microphones and voice assistants.

 The project is based on following concept presented here : https://sandlab.cs.uchicago.edu/jammer/  , here https://github.com/y-x-c/wearable-microphone-jamming
-and here  http://people.cs.uchicago.edu/~ravenben/publications/pdf/ultra-chi20.pdf , however my design evolved and using AD9833 and 25kHZ transducers is the only similarity from the original project.
+and here  http://people.cs.uchicago.edu/~ravenben/publications/pdf/ultra-chi20.pdf , however my design evolved and using AD9833 and 25kHZ transducers is the only similarity with the original project.

 There are two versions of the jammer :
 - version A with ATTINY85/Digispark only and audio amplifier TPA3116D2  + 20 transducers.
 This version is a bit audible and may not be preferred by some people